devemem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 13-print_float is a script that prints a number with two decimal places.
+File 100-decimal_to_hexadecimal is a script that converts a number from base 10 to base 16.